UserXXX/CuBolt/README.md

 ### A cuwo plugin API

-CuBold is a plugin API for the Cube World server cuwo extending it's features for plugin developers to make the usage of some features easier and more performant.
+CuBolt is a plugin API for the Cube World server cuwo extending it's features for plugin developers to make the usage of some features easier and more performant.

 ### Features

 Currently CuBolt has the following features:
 - Extended entity management
 - Hostility management for entities
+- world editing features such as setting blocks

 ### Important notes

 Be aware:
 In order to achieve the best possible performance, CuBold injects some code into cuwo.
-Currently only the update routine is replaced, this should not break other plugins but it may as unusual things happen sometimes.
+This may break some scripts.
+A list of things that will cause problems can be found [here](https://github.com/UserXXX/CuBolt/wiki/Notes-for-developers).

 ### Installation